 Every member of the Chapter entitled to vote at any regular meeting may vote in proxy.
 A proxy shall be in writing and is revocable at the pleasure of the member executing it.
 Unless the duration of the proxy is specified, it shall be invalid after six (6) months from the date of its execution.

 Article IX - Board of Directors

 Section A - Powers

-The Board of Directors shall be the governing body of the Chapter, and shall have all powers necessary to conduct the business of the Chapter, which are consistent with these By-Laws.
-The Board of Directors shall nominate Directors, Officers, and appoint committees and special positions as may be required.
+The Board of Directors shall be the governing body of the Chapter and shall have all powers necessary to conduct the business of the Chapter, which are consistent with these By-Laws.
+The Board of Directors shall nominate Directors and Officers, and appoint a Program Coordinator, committees and special positions as may be required.
 The Board of Directors shall also have the power to abolish any committee or special position.

-Section B - Number and Manner of Election
+Section C - Number and Manner of Election

 In regular meetings, a simple majority of Directors present will constitute a quorum.
 In email ballots (decisions), a majority of Directors currently in office will be required to determine an affirmative vote.

 Whenever any vacancy occurs on the Board of Directors by death, resignation, or otherwise, it shall be filled without undue delay by a majority vote by ballot by the remaining members of the Board of Directors at a regular Board meeting, or at a special meeting which shall be called for that purpose.
 The election shall be held as soon as possible, but no later than sixty (60) days after the occurrence of the vacancy.
 The person so chosen shall hold office for the remainder of the term of the Director he or she replaces.